django-macaddress/django-macaddress/README.rst

     settings.MACADDRESS_DEFAULT_DIALECT = 'netaddr.mac_eui48'

+PS: old default of macaddress.mac_linux (uppercase and divided by ':' ) will be used by default.

 If the custom dialect is defined in a package module, you will need to define the class in or import into the package's ``__init__.py``.